TheOnlyMrCat/33/README.md

 * `o`: Prints the value in the accumulator to standard output
 * `i`: Prints a newline

+## Input
+There is currently no way to get user input.

 ## Memory
 There are 2 integer memory registers, a general integer memory, two string memory registers, and *(unimplemented)* 2 list memory registers.